w3c/spec-generator/README.md

 * `type` (required).
 The type of generator for this content.
 Currently the only supported value is `respec`.
 * `url` (required).
 The URL of the draft to fetch and generate from.
-* `shortName`.
-The TR short name to use.
-* `previousPublishDate`.
-The date on which the previous version of this draft was published.
-* `previousMaturity`.
-The previous maturity level for this draft.
 * `publishDate`.
 The date at which the publication of this draft is supposed to occur.

 ### Errors